cse110-fa21-group29/cse110-fa21-group29/specs/documentation/development/local-environment-setup.md

 [Back to Table of Contents](TABLE-OF-CONTENTS.md)

 ## Overview
 This document covers the necessary requirements to get your local environment up and running.

-It will cover the following topics:
+### Topics discussed
 1. Git setup
 2. Linter setup (`eslint` and `prettier`)